-- Helps patients by evaluating medical and psychosocial conditions.
+- Assists patients by evaluating medical and psychosocial conditions.

 - Develops and implements treatment plans, including prescription of psychotropic medications.

 - Monitors and evaluates treatment results.

 - Evaluates patients by interviewing patient, family, and other persons; conducting physical examinations; observing behaviors; reviewing medical history and related documents; selecting, administering, and interpreting psychological tests; ordering laboratory tests and evaluating results.

 - Develops treatment plans by determining the nature and extent of cognitive, emotional, developmental, social, and behavioral disorders and establishing treatment goals and methodologies.

 - Treats patients by utilizing psychotherapeutic methods and medications; discusses progress toward goals with patients; provides instructions; monitors the effect of medications, and supervises staff provision of services.